 Security cameras: Exterior security cameras are installed at the residence halls for the safety of all residents.

-- In every residence hall, a Resident Assistant is assigned to enforce safety and security policies as well as keep an eye on the health and safety of the residents.
+Student staff members (Resident Assistants and Administrative Resident Assistants) are on duty every night, and are on-call 24 hours a day.
+Resident Assistants are expected to report anything unusual to the professional staff for a coordinated response.
+In every residence hall, a Resident Assistant is assigned to enforce safety and security policies as well as keep an eye on the health and safety of the residents.

 The College makes students aware of safety concerns and tips through hall meetings, accessibility of the staff, presentations, brochures and pamphlets.
-Any student with a particular question or concern should pay a visit to his or her Resident Assistant or the Assistant Director of Student Life.
+Any student with a particular question or concern should pay a visit to his or her Resident Assistant or the Residence Life staff.